Today, when it comes to your plumbing there are so many myths to take into account.

 This is not the case, though.
-If you leave lemons in your disposal, it will create a smell but not the one you're going for.
+If you leave lemons at your disposal, it will create a smell but not the one you’re going for.

 It won’t make your kitchen smell better.
 In fact, lemons can be damaging to your garbage disposal.

 That’s because citric acid has the power to corrode the metal parts found inside the garbage disposal.
 It is best not to put any lemons in your garbage disposal, despite the myths you hear.